 The Company holds a 50% equity method investment in Steckman Ridge, a jointly owned and controlled natural gas storage facility located in Bedford County, Pennsylvania.
-The Company's investment in Steckman Ridge was \$103.3M \$101.8M and \$104.1M as of December 31, 2023 March 31, 2024 and September 30, 2023, respectively, which include loans with a total outstanding principal balance of \$70.4M for both December 31, 2023 and September 30, 2023 periods.
-On October 1, 2023, we the Company entered into an Amended and Restated Loan Agreement with Steckman Ridge, to extend which extends the existing loan agreement for an additional five years and moved from London Interbank Offered Rate to SOFR.
-These Secured Overnight Financing Rate.
-The loans accrue interest at a variable rate that resets quarterly and are now due October 1, 2027.
+The Company's investment in Steckman Ridge was \$101.8M \$100.8M and \$104.1M as of March 31, 2024 June 30, 2024 and September 30, 2023, respectively, which include loans with a total outstanding principal balance of \$70.4M for both periods.
+On October 1, 2023, the Company entered into an Amended and Restated Loan Agreement with Steckman Ridge, which extends the existing loan agreement and moved from London Interbank Offered Rate to Secured Overnight Financing Rate.
+The loans accrue interest at a variable rate that resets quarterly and are due October 1, 2027.